 The 2012 Track Commission Awards and Honors Banquet was held at World Sports Cafe in Fresno, Calif.
 May 17, 2012.

 She had a strong sixth season during the 2013-2014 year.
 Her senior standout, Meagan McKee closed her career with an 18th place finish at the NCAA Championships in the women's hammer throw.
+Mckee was also named the 2013-2014 Bulldog of the Year at the seventh annual "Night of Champions" Gala.
 In addition to McKee, seniors Roderick Dash and Brice Sandri qualified to compete in the NCAA West Regionals.
-This season Dash threw a life time best in the hammer throw to earn him a spot in the Bulldogs All-Time Top 10 record books.
+This season Dash threw a life time best in the hammer throw to earn him the #8 spot on the Bulldogs All-Time List.
 Sandri had similar success under the coach Misipeka.
-He threw a life-time best this season in the discus which put him fourth All-Time in the Bulldogs record books.
+He threw a life-time best this season in the discus which put him #4 All-Time in the Bulldogs record books.

-In 2011 & 2012 Misipeka guided a Bulldog to a Western Athletic Conference Championship in the outdoor shot put.
+In back-to-back years, Misipeka guided a Bulldog to a Western Athletic Conference Championship in the outdoor shot put.
 Sophomore Meagan McKee won the shot put in 2012 after J'Quyra Mocur-Blue owned the title in the previous season.
 McKee had a breakout year under Misipeka as she set the second-best shot put distance in Fresno State history with a 16.18-meter throw; 22cm shy of the Olympic Provisional "B" Qualifying mark.

 Misipeka's throwing team garnered the highest number of throwers representing the WAC at the NCAA Regional Championships in 2012 with four qualifiers.
 Moncur-Blue (60.21m) and McKee (58.54m) both set personal records in the hammer throw at the regional but came up short in making the national finals.